 In fact, geroscientists consider CR as one of the most effective ways to extend lifespan.
 Our metabolism slows down as we age, due to a phenomenon called deregulated nutrient sensing.
 This metabolic change contributes to a host of age-related diseases.

 In practice though, permanently reducing calorie intake by nearly a third sounds like a way to extend life by making it not worth living.
 Researchers have also warned that what works for worms or rats may not work in humans.
-Calorie restriction could even prove dangerous to people, by causing muscle or bone density loss, for example.
+Calorie restriction, some worry, could even prove dangerous to people, by causing muscle or bone density loss, for example.

 Despite its health benefits, prolonged calorie restriction is difficult for people to maintain.
 The Fasting Mimicking Diet (FMD) is a variant of calorie restriction.
 Think of it as CR on the installment plan.
 The FMD provides many of the benefits of calorie restriction, with less suffering and potential health problems.